nicocardiel/boundfit/docs/program_description.rst

 - The minimisation of the cost function can be easily carried out using the popular DOWNHILL simplex method.
 In principle this allows the use of any complutable function as the analytical expression for the boundary fits.
-  **BoundFit** incorporates the use of simple polynomials and adaptive splines as the two possible functional forms for the computed boundaries.
+  **boundfit** incorporates the use of simple polynomials and adaptive splines as the two possible functional forms for the computed boundaries.

 In the general case, given a set of :math:`N` data points :math:`(x_i,y_i)`,